Evolution, Life and Why Our Brains

 Developed the Way They Are

-There are a number of reasons – aside from my personal fascination with this subject – that I believe it's useful to have a look at how our human brains got to where they are.
+There are a number of reasons – aside from my own fascination with this subject – that I believe it's very useful to have a look at how our modern human brains got to where they are today.
 Personally, I think it's crucial (which is why I'm taking the time to gather a small sampling of the relevant material and write out this chapter) but it's okay if you just consider it useful.
 If I do my job right and you follow along carefully, however, I think I may convince you that knowing how our brains developed from an evolutionary perspective is very important in understanding how your brain got to the point it's at and why it works the way it does which, if you're reading this material, could well mean that at this point you are having mental health difficulties.

 While I believe this blog and the material I present within it will be of interest to virtually anyone, I do not want readers to lose sight of the fact that my main purpose is to create better and deeper understandings of mental health problems and further, to teach how to either cope with them better or even, perhaps, to eliminate them altogether (yes, it's possible in a considerable number of cases, particularly in the under 30 set).
 So I ask that all readers bear this in mind as we go along, whether you yourself suffer from mental health difficulties, a family member or close friend or associate does or whether you're just a decent human being and want to further and broaden your understanding of mental health issues.